-The 1,000 Steps Walk, in the Dandenong Ranges, has something to offer for hikers and fitness fanatics alike.
+Something to offer hikers and fitness fanatics alike.

-So I’ve officially been in Melbourne for over a month, yay!
-So far I’ve visited some incredible structural Melbournian masterpieces.
-The majestic State Library, the contemporary Federation Square and don’t get me started on the stately NVG: International.
-However, something was missing.
+I’ve officially been in Melbourne for over a month.
+Whoop, whoop!
+So far I’ve visited some incredible structural Melbournian masterpieces; the majestic State Library, the contemporary Federation Square and don’t get me started on the stately National Gallery of Victoria, however, something was missing.
 Despite frequenting the Royal Botanic Gardens and visiting various parks dotted around the city, I felt that I hadn’t left the concrete constructs of the CBD.

 Enter the 1,000 Steps Walk at Ferntree Gully, in the Dandenong Ranges; a place of luscious overgrowth only a 1-hour train ride south of the city.